patxipierce/tags-ffs/README.md

 - Should use data-attribute on deletion instead of tag text.
 - More CSS styles for light and dark themes, for the kids.
+- "tests.html" could be more to the point.
+The header is irrelevant.